Chakaa/cookie-garden-helper-reloaded/README.md

 ### Seed List

-This section displays all seeds in the game, in orange if not unlocked yet, but possible, in red if you cannot unlock it yet (parents are not unlocked).
+This section displays all seeds in the game.
+Orange if not unlocked yet, but possible, Red if you cannot unlock it yet (one or both parents are not unlocked).

-**Hovering** on its name will display suggested seed mutation layout.
+**Hovering** on a seed's name will display a suggested seed mutation layout.

 **Clicking** on its name will overwrite the saved plot by the suggested layout, for use with **Auto-plant**.